Google bans cryptocurrency mining extensions for Chrome

-Google announced that it was kicking off all cryptocurrency mining extensions from its Chrome web store, pointing out how often they had been abused by scammers.
+Google announced that it's kicking all cryptocurrency mining extensions off its Chrome web store, pointing to how often they'd been abused by scammers.

-The Chrome Web Store originally allowed cryptocurrency mining extensions, as long as it was all the extension was supposed to do, and the users knew exactly what they were getting into.
-The warning is particularly important considering that mining scripts often take up a lot of the computer's processing power.
+The Chrome Web Store originally allowed cryptocurrency mining extensions, as long as mining was all the extension was supposed to do and the users knew exactly what they were getting into.
+Warning consumers is particularly important because mining scripts often take up a lot of a computer's processing power.

 "Unfortunately, approximately 90 percent of all extensions with mining scripts that developers have attempted to upload to Chrome Web Store failed to comply with these policies, and have been either rejected or removed from the store," James Wagner, Google's extensions platform product manager said in a blog post on Monday.